remblock/REMChain-Mainnet-Setup/README.md

 * **Your request key will be used for claiming, voting, transfering and restaking**
 * **Your producer key will be used for signing blocks as a block producer on the network**
 * **If your server gets compromised, the hacker only has access to your rewards and not your locked stake**
-* **When accessing your server you will need to login using your username and portnumber.
-Once in you will need to log into your root directory** `su - root`
+* **When accessing your server you will need to login using your username and port number.
+Once in you will need to log into your root directory to use the remcli commands** `su - root`

 #
 # Optional Steps